DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 Common Data Elements, or CDE, are “a standardized, precisely defined question, paired with a set of allowable responses, used systematically across different sites, studies, or clinical trials to ensure consistent data collection” (NIH CDE Repository).
 Using CDE provides consistency within discipline areas by standardizing how data is collected, described, and formatted (COMPASS, Importance of Common Data Elements (CDEs)).
 By using CDE, researchers can not only save time when creating and launching their research project, but can also increase the FAIRness of their research outputs, ensure consistency of data collection, and meet funder requirements.
 Leveraging the CDE also facilitates data integration, and therefore meta-analyses, and replicability of research across disciplines and studies.

-[The CDISC Foundational Standards] (https://www.cdisc.org/standards) may be helpful at every stage of the research project to collect, analyze, and exchange data in a standardized manner.
+[The CDISC Foundational Standards](https://www.cdisc.org/standards) may be helpful at every stage of the research project to collect, analyze, and exchange data in a standardized manner.
 CDISC creates and manages different standards for clinical trial researchers to facilitate data reusability, interoperability, and accessibility.
-The standards [span the clinical trial lifecycle] (https://www.cdisc.org/standards) and are divided into different categories: [data exchange] (https://www.cdisc.org/standards/data-exchange), [foundational standards] (https://www.cdisc.org/standards/foundational), [controlled terminology] (https://www.cdisc.org/standards/terminology/controlled-terminology), and others.
+The standards [span the clinical trial lifecycle](https://www.cdisc.org/standards) and are divided into different categories: [data exchange](https://www.cdisc.org/standards/data-exchange), [foundational standards](https://www.cdisc.org/standards/foundational), [controlled terminology](https://www.cdisc.org/standards/terminology/controlled-terminology), and others.

 Similarly, requirements from the publication industry and funders around data sharing policies and data sharing statements can be reappropriated for clinical study data management and sharing plans (DMSP), also referred to as data management plans (DMPs).
 For instance, data sharing statements required by the ICMJE can be modified to be included in the study’s DMSP, README files, and other study documentation.
 Likewise, beginning 2023 the NIH issued a DMSP requirement, which encourages researchers to include information about data type, anticipated tools for collection and analysis, and which standards will be used; this new policy also permits allowable costs data sharing requirements and services above and beyond the routine costs of doing research.
 The ICMJE  and NIH have slightly different requirements, however, when developing a data sharing statement, broadly consider the following questions:
 - What data in particular will be collected?
 Which data will be shared?